kameiaa/kameia-extensions-0.8/README.md

-Currently only contains an e-hentai extension for Paperback
+Currently only contains an e-hentai extension for Paperback.